beancount/docs/docs/30_fund_accounting_with_beancount.md

       Retirement403b:Income:EmployerContrib                   -600 USD
       Retirement403b:Assets:CREF

 Some might think that this is too complicated.
-Without changing the Transfer accounts idea or rule, you can simplify booking to just a single account per fund, Fund:Transfer, losing some ability for precision in reporting but without losing the ability to check correctness of transfer transactions.
+Without changing the Transfer accounts idea or rule, you can simplify booking to just a single account per fund, `Fund:Transfer`, losing some ability for precision in reporting but without losing the ability to check correctness of transfer transactions.

 Account Aliases<a id="account-aliases"></a>
 -------------------------------------------